yWorks/yfiles-asp.net-blazor/README.md

 }
 ```

-With `emptyOutDir: true` the content of `wwwroot` folder gets cleared on every build.
+With `emptyOutDir: true`, the content of `wwwroot` folder gets cleared on every build.
 Afterwards, `index.html` will be copied to `wwwroot` and the yFiles library will be bundled into `wwwroot/assets`.

 #### Developing with `tsc` and `dotnet`

-Changes made in the TypeScript files won't affect the behaviour of the application.
-To watch for changes, start Vite's file watcher by calling `npm run watch` which automatically transpiles the files to JavaScript.
+Changes made in the TypeScript files won't affect the behavior of the application.
+To watch for changes, start Vite's file watcher by calling `npm run watch`, which automatically transpiles the files to JavaScript.

 Now that everything is set up, we can start implementing the yFiles `GraphComponent`.